 Baran and Boro continued along a wide sidewalk that lined one side of the canal.
 The drain district's, lop-sided walkways and narrow metal overpasses seemed unnecessarily complex.
 Huffs of rhino breath followed Baran, tight on his heels as he patrolled an unknown path.
 Old cobblestones sat precariously near the edge, as if they were drawn to the artificial paved streambeds below.
 Occasional snaps from toxic barrel fire's, with their greenish hue, echoed upward.
 Cluttered chalk graffiti painted the channel side's in unorganized patterns, bleeding into the grime that grew thicker and wetter towards the bottom.
 Peripheral glances made it seem like the wall's were slowly melting and at certain angles the chalk seemed to glow but Baran wasn't sure if it was a trick of the light or the gross sheen that grew thin on the curved canal walls.
 In aesthetic terms, the irregular artwork would be the biggest loss in the event of a flooded channel.

-The colorful pit fire fumes started to give Baran a headache so he moved further from the canal's edge.
+The colorful pit fire fumes started to give Baran a headache, so he moved further from the canal's edge.
 The spacing of the street lamps wasn't helping.
 Their inconsistent qualities and crooked poles created well-lit bubbles of varying sizes and dark gaps between.
 An experience like walking through multiple days and nights in a single stretch of street.
 The entire ordeal left Baran queasy didn't help distract from the unending mission.

 A drain worker on some sort of break leaned against a warehouse further up the street.
 Their anonymity hid behind an airtight helmet, a glorified sack, which extended into a full body leathery costume.
 Layers of shoddy buttons lined the side, attempting to quarantine the wearer from the toxic environment.
 Breathing was facilitated by a circular metal gasket on the upper right of the chest, clearly meant to connect to an additional device.
 This individual held what looked like a dangerously overpacked homegrown smoke in one hand and wafted gray streaks from the lit end into the exposed hole.
 They turned away as Baran approached and although the tinted glass from the sewage mask goggles blocked their eyes, Baran felt the aversion to his marks as though he should join the scraps in the canal.
 Passing their streak strained back, he heard a subtle wheeze of airflow in and out of the suit.